-- 16 boneless pork loin steak or medallions
+- 16 boneless pork loin steaks or medallions

 - large bunch sage, leaves picked (you need 32 leaves)